 Hire the best students in Hollywood!

-The School of Film and Television's Entertainment Industry Internship program has students seeking internships in production, post-production, development, reality and scripted TV, documentary, talent management, casting, animation, music, recording arts and more.
+LMU SFTV has undergraduate and graduate students seeking internships in production, post-production, writing, development, reality and scripted TV, documentary, talent management, casting, animation, music, recording arts, and more.

-To ensure that an internship experience is educational, and thus eligible to be considered a legitimate internship by Loyola Marymount University, it must adhere to the seven criteria outlined by the National Association of Colleges & Employers (NACE) as listed below:
+To ensure that an internship has educational value and thus is eligible to be considered a legitimate internship by LMU, it must adhere to the seven criteria outlined by the National Association of Colleges and Employers (NACE) listed below:

 - The skills or knowledge learned must be transferable to other employment settings.

 - The experience has a defined beginning and end, and a job description with desired qualifications.

 - There are clearly defined learning objectives and goals related to the professional goals of the student's academic coursework.

 - There is supervision by a professional with expertise along with educational and/or professional background in the field of the experience.